bargavpec/Global_Fashion_Retail_Sales_Analysis/README.md

 1. **Growth**: The global fashion retail market grew by X% over the past Y years, with significant growth in region A.
 2. **Trends**: The most popular fashion trends in Q1 2025 include sustainable fashion and athleisure.
 3. **Consumer Insights**: Consumers in region A tend to favor luxury brands, while region B shows a preference for affordable, fast fashion.
-4. **Forecasting**: Based on current trends, the fashion retail industry is expected to grow by Z% in the next 12 months.

-For detailed results, please check the notebooks in the `/notebooks` folder.